JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-10-language-java-streams-filtering-a-collection.md

 tags: language
 ---

-A very common everyday need is to look for a value among many.
+A very common need is to look for a value among many.
-To make this post easy, we are going to look for a string in a `List<String>`  in few different ways and build more realistic approaches in future posts with different Collections of various Objects
+To make this first part easy, we are going to look for a string in a `List<String>` in few different ways and build more realistic approaches in future posts with different Collections of various Objects

-We are going to use the same filtering criteria and see what we can get from J8 streams vs a classic approach.
+We are going to use a simple example to show the classic `if` then try to get something more realistic going on and see what we can get from J8 streams vs a classic approach.

-Defining the `List<String>` we will use across the code:
+Defining the `List<String>` we will use across the simple `if` code:

 ```java
 List<String> strings = Arrays.asList("foo", "bar", "baz", "foobar", "raboof");